Noise Levels in West University, Houston, TX | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 6,769 West University residents, or 36.5%, live above that level.
 By land area, 45.1% of West University is above 55 dBA.

 Average noise levels for West University residents, grouped by direction from the center of West University.
-Western West University carries the highest population-weighted average; Eastern West University carries the lowest.
-Just 19% of residents in Eastern West University live in blocks above the EPA's 55 dBA threshold, a third of the share in Western West University.
+The highest population-weighted average is in southwestern West University; the lowest is in southern West University, where just 27% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 52.6 dBA · Moderate